dataace01/Fire-Detection-using-Image-Segmentation/README.md

 Further, we will use the Mask RCNN model to train and build predictions over our input images.
 Mask RCNN is a deep neural network algorithm that is used for solving segmentation problems.
 This project aims to build a deep neural network model that will give the best accuracy in detecting fire in an image.
 ## Data Description
-- In this case, we use 20 fire images for the training set and ten fire images for the validation set, and one image for test data.
+- In this case, I use 20 fire images for the training set and ten fire images for the validation set, and one image for test data.
 These images can be JPG, PNG, TIF formats.
 - Via_project.json is the annotation file containing the region of interest marked.
 ## Aim
 This project aims to make predictions over images and detect mask and bounding boxes around the area of interest, i.e., mask and bounding around the fire in a given image.